shyim/shyim.me/content/blog/shopware-rector-project.md

 ## What is Rector?

+[Rector](https://github.com/rectorphp/rector) is an opensource tool to instantly upgrades and refactors the PHP code of your application.
+You configure some rules and modify the matching code.
+It is similar to the [Structural Replace](https://www.jetbrains.com/help/phpstorm/structural-search-and-replace.html#to_search_structurally) in PhpStorm but more powerful.

+## Why Rector?

 Last week I attended the first Hockethon (combination of Hackathon + Hockenheim) of the [Kellerkinder](https://www.kellerkinder.de/).
 That event was unique, and I want to thank Kellerkinder for organizing such an event.

 I teamed up with [Manuel](https://twitter.com/_MaHoDi_) we made pretty fast progress to enable HTTP caching in the store-API.
 As the Storefront already has HTTP caching, we used the same logic.
 But in the end, we had a reference in the Core store-API to the HTTP cache of the storefront bundle.
 So to do it right, we had to extract the HTTP cache logic of Storefront into the core component.